Ben Chifley's House

-Ben Chifley's House is a heritage-listed former residence and now house museum in Bathurst, Bathurst Region, New South Wales, Australia.
+Ben Chifley's House is a heritage-listed former residence and now museum in Bathurst, in the Central West region of New South Wales, Australia.
 It was built from 1887 to 1891.
 It is also known as Carnwath, Chifley Residence, Chifley House Museum and Chifley Home.
 The property is owned by Bathurst Regional Council.
 It was added to the New South Wales State Heritage Register on 23 December 2002.